International Mathematical Olympiad selection process: Sweden

 In Sweden, a mathematics contest called "Skolornas Matematiktävling" is held every autumn.
 Those who qualify to the finale are invited to participate in a correspondence course in problem solving as well as the Nordic Mathematical Contest.
 From the combined results of the qualification round, the correspondence course and the finale and NMC, the six highest achievers of the Swedish finalists are invited to join the Swedish IMO team.

+Switzerland

+In Switzerland, the Swiss Mathematical Olympiad consists of four rounds.
+The first two rounds narrow down the field to 25 students, who then take the third round in March to determine national medals.
+Medalists take the Swiss Team Selection Test in May, where the six best performers are picked for the Swiss IMO team.